keesiemeijer/php-basics-tutorial/arrays.md

 * Numerical arrays have only numbered keys
 * Associative arrays have one or more (or only) string keys
 * Multidimensional arrays are arrays containing other arrays
-* Array keys are not needed for numerical arrays (PHP will add them for us)
+* It's allowed to leave the array keys out in numerical array elements.
 * Square brackets are used to add or access array values
 * Use an existing array key inside square brackets to update array values
 * Use a unique array key inside square brackets to add a new value to an array.